Student financial aid in the United States: Direct unsubsidized loans

 Direct Unsubsidized Loans are available to all undergraduate and graduate students, with no requirement to demonstrate financial need.
-Your school will determine how much you are allowed to borrow based on your cost of attendance and adjust for any other financial aid you are receiving.
-However, you are responsible for paying the interest on these loans even during school.
-If you choose not to pay interest while enrolled, your interest will accrue and be added to the principal amount of your loan.
+The school determines how much can be borrowed based on the cost of attendance and adjust for any other financial aid the student is receiving.
+However, the interest must be paid on these loans even during school.
+Interests that are not paid during enrollment accrue and are added to the principal amount of the loan.

 Parent loans

 Federal parent loans are a federally funded loan option if the student is dependent on his or her parents.
 Parent loans allow parents to take out student loans, the repayment of which will be their responsibility.
 The parents use these loans to pay for educational expenses on behalf of the student.
-For undergraduate students there is the parent loan for undergraduate students or PLUS Loan.
+For undergraduate students, there is the parent loan for undergraduate students or PLUS Loan.
 This loan allows parents to borrow up to the total cost of attendance, minus any other financial aid the student receives.
 Eligibility will be determined upon review of the parent's credit history.